Michaelamm84/ProgPoePart3/README.md

 Introduction

 This is a WPF (Windows Presentation Foundation) application built with C# using Visual Studio Code.
 This README provides the necessary steps to set up, run, and understand the project.
+Unfortunatley gitub was not able to capture my commit on new updates.
+The source code contains the latest verion of my program.
+The current code in github is not the latest version

 Requirements:
 Before running the application, ensure you have the following installed: